-When installing a cumulative update, .NET framework update, or a feature update for Windows 10, the error 0x80073712 occurs and stops the installation process.
+When installing a cumulative update, .NET framework update, or a feature update, the error 0x80073712 occurs and stops the installation process.
 Here is the full error message verbatim:

 Some update files are missing or have problems.
 We'll try to download the update again later.
 Error code: (0x80073712).